 The Treasurer manages the coffer and takes care of the financial transactions within the framework of the budget.
 He / she shall submit to the General Assembly the society's accounts and present the budget for the coming fiscal year.

-The Committee members are elected by the General Assembly for a term of three years (one term).
-All members can be re-elected twice (max.
-3 periods in office in a row), however in the role of President only one re-election is permitted (max.
-2 official periods in a row).
+The board members shall be elected by the General Assembly for a period of three years (one term of office).
+All members shall be eligible for re-election twice (max.
+3 consecutive terms of office), but in terms of the function of President or Co-President only once (max.
+2 consecutive terms of office).

 Two auditors review the financial statements, report to the General Assembly and request the discharge of the Committee.
 The auditor shall be elected by the General Assembly for three years.
 A double re-election is permissible.